jundalisay/spblist/content/en/research/ancient/sumerian/enki/part-04.md

 1-8.
-In those remote days, when the fates were determined; in a year when An brought about abundance, and people broke through the earth like green plants -- then the lord of the abzu, King Enki the lord who determines the fates, built up his temple entirely from silver and lapis lazuli.
+In those remote days, the fates were determined.

+The lord of the abzu, King Enki the lord who determines the fates, built up his temple entirely from silver and lapis lazuli in the year when:
+- An brought about abundance, and
+- people broke through the earth like green plants

-Its silver and lapis lazuli were the shining daylight.
+The silver and lapis lazuli of the templer were the shining daylight.

 Into the shrine of the abzu he brought joy.

 9-17.
-An artfully made bright crenellation rising out from the abzu was erected for Lord Nudimmud.
+An artfully-made bright crenellation rising out from the abzu was erected for Lord Nudimmud.

 He built the temple from precious metal, decorated it with lapis lazuli, and covered it abundantly with gold.

 In Eridug, he built the house on the bank.

+Its brickwork makes utterances and gives advice*.

+{{< n n="This is similar to the walls of UFOs being connected to a sentient supercomputer that can give advice like ChatGPT" >}}

-Its brickwork makes utterances and gives advice.
-Its eaves roar like a bull; the temple of Enki bellows.
-During the night the temple praises its lord and offers its best for him.
+Its eaves roar like a bull.
+The temple of Enki bellows.

+During the night, the temple praises its lord and offers its best for him.

 18-25.
 Before Lord Enki, Isimud the minister praises the temple.

 He goes to the temple and speaks to it.

+He goes to the brick building and addresses it:

+{{< r a="Isimud" >}}
-He goes to the brick building and addresses it: "Temple, built from precious metal and lapis lazuli; whose foundation pegs are driven into the abzu; which has been cared for by the prince in the abzu!
+"Temple, built from precious metal and lapis lazuli; whose foundation pegs are driven into the abzu; which has been cared for by the prince in the abzu!

 Like the Tigris and the Euphrates, it is mighty and awe-inspiring (?).
 Joy has been brought into Enki's abzu."
+{{< /r >}}

 26-32.
 "Your lock has no rival.